loomio/loomio-docs/user_manual/src/groups/membership/index.md

 You can invite people to a 'parent' group, and one or more subgroups simultaneously when you invite them with the **Invite people** button.
 Tick the boxes next to the subgroups you want them to immediately be a part of when they join the group.
 See it demonstrated in the video clip [just above](#inviting-people).

-### Getting people on board
+### Re-send invitations

 Follow up on people who don't make it into the group and give them a nudge.
-You don't want to leave people out of key conversations or decisions.
-You can see pending invitations – when people have yet to accept the invitation you sent – by clicking the drop down that reads  **everyone** by default, and then click **invitations**.
+If someone has lost or forgotten about their invitation email, you can re-send it from the dropdown menu beside their name on the Members page.

+### Encourage people to particiapte

 If people join but don't begin to participate right away, you might like to welcome them to the group with an @mention, for example: